PHANGS-JWST: Data Processing Pipeline and First Full Public Data Release: Data Processing

 Following Level Three processing, our mosaics have good internal alignment but are not astrometrically locked to an external reference frame.
 Given the relatively small fields of view for our PHANGS-{\it JWST} mosaics, they often include few Gaia sources.
 The Gaia sources that are in the field are often extended H{\sc ii} regions or stellar clusters within the galaxy, and not suitable point sources on which to centroid a final astrometric solution.
 Therefore, we rely on an external catalog to supply our absolute astrometric reference.

 For PHANGS-JWST, these are luminous red stellar sources, a mix of AGB stars and red supergiants, that are bright in our {\it JWST} bands.
-These stars are identified from {\it HST} imaging, and their astrometric calibration descends from those data \citep{2022Lee}.
+These stars are identified from DOLPHOT \citep{2000Dolphin, 2016Dolphin} catalogs produced from the {\it HST} imaging, and their astrometric calibration descends from those data \citep{2022Lee}.
 To select these sources, we use a combination of detection quality and color-magnitude cuts.
-We require ${\rm S/N_{F814W}} \ge 10$, ${\rm crowd_{F814W}} \le 0.01$, ${\rm PhotQualFlag_{F814W}} = 0$, ${\rm OBJTYPE}=1$, $-0.025 < {\rm sharp_{F814W}} \le 0.01$ and $-0.15 < {\rm round_{F814W}} \le 0.4$ to obtain bright, uncrowded, well-PSF-fitted point-like sources.
-For descriptions of these various parameters, we refer the reader to \cite{2022Thilker} and the {\tt DOLPHOT} \citep[][]{2000Dolphin,2016Dolphin} documentation (\url{http://americano.dolphinsim.com/dolphot/}) Sharpness and roundness limits are slightly adjusted if necessary per galaxy.
+To obtain bright, uncrowded, well-PSF-fitted point-like sources, we use the following DOLPHOT parameter criteria: ${\rm S/N_{F814W}} \ge 10$, ${\rm crowd_{F814W}} \le 0.01$, ${\rm PhotQualFlag_{F814W}} = 0$, ${\rm OBJTYPE}=1$, $-0.025 < {\rm sharp_{F814W}} \le 0.01$ and $-0.15 < {\rm round_{F814W}} \le 0.4$.
+The crowding parameter describes how much brighter a star would be (in magnitudes) if the flux from neighboring stars was not removed.
+By definition the value is zero for an isolated star.
+The object type is a classification for the morphology of the sources, where 1 corresponds to a well-detected star.
+The quality flag provides information on artifacts, such as bad or saturated pixels, and whether the extent of the source is not fully captured because it is at the edge of the chip.
+A flag of zero indicates no such issues.
+Sharpness is a morphological parameter that is computed relative to a point source: if a source is perfectly fit by the PSF model, then the value is zero.
+Positive values indicate sources are more centrally peaked than the PSF (e.g., a cosmic ray), while negative values indicate those that are more extended.
+Finally, roundness is a symmetry parameter, with a value of zero for perfectly circular sources.
+For further discussion, we refer the reader to \cite{2022Thilker} and the {\tt DOLPHOT} \citep[][]{2000Dolphin,2016Dolphin} documentation (\url{http://americano.dolphinsim.com/dolphot/}) Sharpness and roundness limits are slightly adjusted if necessary per galaxy.
 For the color-magnitude cuts, we require F814W in the range $3-5$ mag brighter than the foreground extinction corrected tip of the red giant branch (TRGB) and take only sources with $V$-$I$ color in the range $2 \le F555W-F814W < 4$ mag.

 {\tt tweakreg} is used to perform the alignment, but because our astrometric solutions can often be different from the internal astrometry by an arcsecond or more, we take a two-step approach.
 Firstly, we use a relatively wide search area with a loose tolerance to find matches, using a simple $x$/$y$ shift (i.e., {\tt shift} in {\tt tweakreg}).
 Then we use this initial guess with significantly stricter tolerances to improve the initial solution.
 In this second step, we also allow for rotation ({\tt rshift}).
 We generally find small rotations, although occasionally up to $\sim0.01^\circ$, leading to sub-pixel shifts across the full mosaics.